-Luckily, rooms are usually available at all lodges during the Christmas season.
-For the best selection, travelers should plan to make winter lodging reservations early—ideally during the summer.
-The hotels are beautifully decorated for the season with garlands and lights, and children will marvel at the "stuffed" animals with Santa hats in the hunting lodge atmosphere of El Tovar Hotel, the Grand Canyon's famous historic lodge, are beautifully decorated for the holidays with garlands and lights.
-Guests will also find holiday magic in front of the two-story high stone fireplace at Hermit's Rest, amongst other gems.
+Rooms are usually available at all lodges during the Christmas season.
+For the best selection, make winter lodging reservations early—ideally during the summer.
+Accommodations such as the historic El Tovar Hotel, the Grand Canyon's famous historic lodge, are beautifully decorated for the holidays with garlands and lights.
+Guests will also find holiday magic in front of the two-story-high stone fireplace at the snack bar Hermit's Rest, among other gems.

-Additional lodging choices including Bright Angel Lodge, El Tovar Hotel, Kachina Lodge, Thunderbird Lodge, and the Maswik Lodge, are all located within the confines of Grand Canyon National Park.
-Contact the lodges in advance to find out about special menus for the Christmas holiday which may be viewed in advance of contacting the lodge.
-Even if you don't stay at the El Tovar lodge itself, it is recommended to make a reservation for their Christmas Eve and Day meals, as the meals are exceptional.
+Additional places to stay including Bright Angel Lodge, Kachina Lodge, Thunderbird Lodge, and the Maswik Lodge, are all located within the confines of Grand Canyon National Park.
+Contact the lodges in advance to find out about special menus for the Christmas holiday.
+Even if you don't stay at the El Tovar Hotel itself, it is recommended to make a reservation for their popular Christmas Eve and Day meals.

-While staying at a campsite provides ample adventure, choosing to stay at one of the GCNP lodges or hotels comes with a variety of benefits like:
+While staying at a campsite provides ample adventure, spending your nights at the GCNP lodges or hotels comes with a variety of benefits: